AleXoundOS/mpv-cut/README.md

 example, after adding main function and renaming module to Main in Haskell library, this command succeeds:

-ghc MPV_Cut.hs -o libmpv-cut.a -Wall -static
+ghc MPV_Cut.hs -o mpv-cut -Wall -static

 It produces a ELF executable which has dependencies only on C libraries.
 Using:

-ghc MPV_Cut.hs -o libmpv-cut.a -Wall -static -optl-static
+ghc MPV_Cut.hs -o mpv-cut -Wall -static -optl-static

 goes even further and creates a fully statically linked ELF executable without any dependencies.
 However I don't know any means to include the C binding